jordigarciacodina/clubdextra/README.md

-# clubdextra
+# Memberships Starter
-Club Dextra Genesis Child Theme
+## This is the Memberships Starter Genesis Child Theme